Why is there a concern about when to have fillers when you get a covid vaccine?30/03/21

 So that’s 3 people in 15,000.
 No one knows how many of the 15,000 people had filler in the past.
 Filler treatments are ubiquitous in North Wales and Chester, so likely very common in the US too, so I would say there were a large % who had fillers and did not react.

-In the not vaccinated (placebo was given) group, 2 patients had swelling at the site of previous filler.
-So a swelling reaction occurred in those who DIDN’T have filler!
+In the not vaccinated (when a placebo was given) group, 2 patients had swelling at the site of previous filler.
+So this means a swelling reaction occurred in those who DIDN’T have the vaccine at all!

 A paper was then published that declared an arbitrary rule of: no filler 4 weeks before or after a vaccine and the author cited the study discussed above, as the basis for this rule.